Coronavirus/COVID-19 Resources to Stand Against RacismMarch 23, 2020

 Facts, Not Fear

-In addition, the Asian & Pacific Islander American Health Forum has been compiling multilingual resources on the coronavirus and COVID-19 in their Community Library: Asian American, Native Hawaiian, and Pacific Islander In-Language Resources for Coronavirus.
+In addition, the Asian & Pacific Islander American Health Forum has been compiling factsheets, social media posts, and other informative resources on COVID-19 and COVID-19 vaccines in over 20 Asian and Pacific Islander languages: Asian American, Native Hawaiian, and Pacific Islander In-Language Resources for Coronavirus.

 The AAPI Emergency Response Network (ERN), born out of a collaboration between the National Council of Asian Pacific Americans (NCAPA) and other non-profit groups, is a compilation of resources on health, hate incidents, small business, and more specifically for the Asian American, Native Hawaiian, and Pacific Islander communities.